Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

 \section{Conclusion}

 This work bridges the gap between advanced representation learning and practical network protection by introducing \model, an efficient sparse foundation model.
-By synergizing self-supervised pre-training with a dynamic Mixture-of-Experts architecture, \model effectively decouples model capacity from inference overhead.
-Extensive evaluations demonstrate that \model establishes new state-of-the-art performance across heterogeneous security tasks including intrusion detection and encrypted service classification while significantly reducing inference latency compared to dense competitors.
+By synergizing self-supervised pre-training with a dynamic MoE architecture, \model effectively decouples model capacity from inference overhead.
+Extensive evaluations demonstrate that \model establishes highly competitive performance across heterogeneous security tasks including intrusion detection and encrypted service classification while significantly reducing inference latency compared to dense competitors.
 Furthermore, its superior robustness and generalization under few-shot supervision and distribution shifts confirms that sparse foundation models offer a scalable, resilient, and efficient paradigm for next-generation real-time network defense.